fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 ### Billing mechanism

-A tenant **billing mechanism** *should* be in place for SMS consumption overages and *must* be in place for Pay-As-You-Go Calling Plans.
+A tenant **billing mechanism** *should* be in place for SMS consumption overages and *must* be in place for Pay-as-you-go Calling Plans.

 - Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subscription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
 For more information, see the article [Microsoft Calling Plan Overview](calling-plan-overview.md).

 #### Permissions

-Administrators must have one of the following RBAC roles assigned:
+Administrators must have one of the following Roles Based Access Control (RBAC) roles assigned:

 - Teams Administrator
 - Teams Communications Administrator